quorum1/governance/docs/operating-agreement.md

 #### c.
 Other Causes of Involuntary Withdrawal.

-A Member may be terminated involuntarily  under any of the following circumstances:
+A Member may be expelled involuntarily  under any of the following circumstances:

 i.
 The Member dies.
 A Membership shall immediately terminate upon the death of a  Member.
 The deceased Member’s designated beneficiary shall be entitled to receive  from the Organization the value of the Member’s Member Account and all other  payments due to such Member prior to the death of such Member (the “Death  Benefit”), if and only if, prior to death, the Member filed a Designated Beneficiary  Form with the Organization.
 The Designated Beneficiary shall be paid the Death  Benefit according to Section 3.2 below, unless the Org Point decides to pay the  Designated Beneficiary on an earlier schedule.